U.S. CDC recommends schools reopen with masks and rigid health protocols

 “Families and students deserve better.
 They need iron-clad assurances that their children will be able to get back into the classroom environment that offers the best education model,” McCarthy said in a statement.

-U.S. House Speaker Nancy Pelosi, a Democrat, commended the guidance and said House committees were working to pass Biden’s $1.9 trillion American Rescue Plan legislation, which includes a $130 billion investment that could help schools follow the CDC protocols.
+U.S. House Speaker Nancy Pelosi, a Democrat, said on Friday that House committees were working to pass Biden’s $1.9 trillion American Rescue Plan legislation, which includes a $130 billion investment that could help schools follow the CDC protocols, to help schools enforce the CDC’s guidelines.

 “Without strong assistance from Congress, our schools cannot afford to enact the science-based safety precautions required,” Pelosi said in a statement.